helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 * {% cite "Cassette Beasts" %}
 * {% cite "Neko Atsume" %}
 * {% cite "Pokémon Trading Card Game Pocket" %}

+## Celebrating Lunar New Year

+2025's Lunar New Year takes place in late January, so as a Chinese person, I am currently celebrating it.
+Happy Year of the Snake!

 ## Planning on Attending the 42 Computer Science School